-The watch is still powered by Ulysse Nardin‘s patented UN-66 self-winding movement consisting of more than 450 parts and featuring 109 jewels to ensure as lowest friction as possible, although this particular model features the patent pending Silicium (1.1.1) cut hairspring.
+The watch is still powered by Ulysse Nardin‘s patented UN-66 self-winding movement consisting of more than 450 parts and featuring 109 jewels to ensure as low friction as possible, although this particular model features the patent-pending Silicium (1.1.1) cut hairspring.

-Its Geneva stripes motifs (circular on the bridge and vertical on the base plate, which is clearly visible behind the silicon wafer part of the dial) give the watch its technical appearance that looks as a nice transition between traditions and future.
+Its Geneva stripes motifs (circular on the bridge and vertical on the base plate, which is clearly visible behind the silicon wafer part of the dial) give the watch its technical appearance that looks like a nice transition between traditions and the future.

 The massive oscillating weight, too, looks very impressive with its random engraving that makes a very good background for the brand’s easily recognizable “anchor” logo.

-Sonata’s long list of functions includes 24h alarm with Cathedral gong, a countdown indicator, dual time system with instant time zone adjustor, and a big date in double-window.
+Sonata’s long list of functions includes 24h alarm with a Cathedral gong, a countdown indicator, a dual time system with an instant time zone adjustor, and a big date in a double-window.